BEWARE OF MAJOR UNMARKED SPOILERS, BOTH FOR THIS STORY AND THE MAIN SERIES! READ AT YOUR OWN RISK!

 - Adaptational Badass: She knows Armament Haki and goes from a one-shot arc ally to a full-fledged New World Mason and Governor-Captain of Thriller Bark (rechristened Skelter Bite).

 - Arranged Marriage: Escaped from one arranged by her mother, Charlotte Linlin, and has been marked for death due to rejecting it to find true love.

 - Calling The Old Woman Out: She basically does so by revealing she is alive to her family on the SBS but also tells them she is now in the Florian Triangle and dares them to come to her.

 - Defector from Decadence: She is the 23rd daughter of "Big Mom" Charlotte Linlin, and unlike the majority of her siblings, she is a kind and honorable person.

 - Easily Forgiven: Subverted.
-She doesn't like the fact Perona is part of the Masons due to her years shadowless in Thriller Bark.
+She doesn't like the fact Perona is part of the Masons due to her years of being trapped as a shadowless in Thriller Bark.
 However, she takes up her frustrations with Nami since she was the one who vouched for her.

 - Mafia Princess: Lola is the daughter of an Emperor, after all.